igordinuzzi/supermarket/README.md

 ![Interface screenshot of supermarket inventory management system](doc/mockup/mockup.jpg)

 This Python script offers a comprehensive solution for managing supermarket inventory.
-Utilizing the `openpyxl` library for Excel operations and `colorama` for enhanced terminal output, this script enables users to perform a variety of inventory management tasks.
+Utilizing the Google API for data handling and colorama for enhanced terminal output, this script enables users to perform a variety of inventory management tasks.
 Key features include adding, updating, deleting items, searching items by name or category, and providing low stock alerts and expiration date warnings.

 ## Features